theduckylittle/gm4js/README.md

     - The ability to convert and use their own data.
     - The ability to add a logo and relevant links to other sites.
     - Customize cartography with little effort.

+## Getting the on-going early release

+The release early-release zip file is available for download [here](https://storage.googleapis.com/gm4-demo/gm4-0.0.0.zip).

+## See the demo!

+The demo runs live in a Google storage bucker [here](https://storage.googleapis.com/gm4-demo/index.html)!